 Which IDX providers include Walk Score?

-Become a "Local Expert" in a neighborhood and/or city by adding at least 10 places with a photo and a comment.
-The user with the most places in an area will be featured on those Walk Score city and neighborhood pages.
-Learn more about Local Experts on our blog.
+Become a "Neighborhood Guide" in a neighborhood and/or city by adding at least 10 places with a photo and a comment.
+Guides with the most places in an area will be featured on those Walk Score city and neighborhood pages.
+Learn more about Neighborhood Guides.

 How can I create and share Neighborhood Tours?

 Share your feet-on-the-ground insight with Walk Score users.
 Create custom neighborhood tours by including a unique hashtag (#streetart, #kwbellevue) in a comment on places you'd like in the tour.
 Clicking on the hashtag will display a tour of all places within a city that share the same tag.
 Read more about neighborhood tours.